-My approach to autism is rooted in my own research findings, in my clinical work, and in several decades of study prominently featuring systems theory and other interdisciplinary approaches.
+My approach to autism has been rooted in my own research findings, in my clinical work, and in several decades of study prominently featuring systems theory and other wide-ranging interdisciplinary approaches.